eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 These extensions allow to implement a new Transport which depends on another one (called here as *low level transport*).
-The user can override the `sent()` function, pre-processing the out-coming buffer before calling the associated *low level transport*.
+The user can override the `send()` function, pre-processing the out-coming buffer before calling the associated *low level transport*.
 Also, when a incoming buffer arrives to the *low level transport*, this one calls the overridden `receive()` function to